P4R4GON/NFT-Marketplace/README.md

 ![Marketplace 1](https://user-images.githubusercontent.com/3207620/158163601-53a64a3c-77e5-4bf9-8828-e465a8e60376.PNG)

 # NFT-Marketplace (Hardhat-Solidity-React)
-This app was coded by following a tutorial from Dapp University and was developed for educational purposes.

 This app lets you connect your MetaMask wallet and create & list NFTs on an Ethereum-based blockchain.
 You can purchase NFTs and list them.
 Gas fees apply.